Zamaruu/strapi-md-site/README.md

 # Strapi Headless CMS for a personal blog and other stuff

+The live admin environment can be found [here](https://strapi.maximilian-ditz.de/admin).
+A sample api call would be: **https://strapi.maximilian-ditz.de/api/blogs**.
+As of now (25.08.2022), an API Key is needed to fetch Data from the endpoints.

 If any changes are to be made to the admin panel or the api itself, develop and test the changes locally and when ready deploy to the live environment.

 ## Deployment Info